felixge/faster-than-c/README.md

 Of course, the 3rd law of GitHub would predict that this won't last very long,

-And from everything I have seen, this is when it will be over.
-JavaScript will no longer be the bottleneck.
-At this point the main cost is turning network data into JavaScript objects.
+However, I don't think that will be the case this time.
+I think we are approaching the "Endgame".
+The "Engame" is the point where the main bottleneck will be the cost of turning network data into JavaScript objects.
 This cost is equal for JavaScript libraries, as well as for C++ addons making V8 calls.

 Also, when a single client can process 5000 MBit/s utilizing a single CPU, your MySQL server has long exploded.
+So finally we should be able to consider database drivers a "solved problem" as far as performance is concerned.

 Anyway, who cares.
 Let's stop talking about my unfinished new parser and mysql.
 Let's talk about writing fast JavaScript programs, and what works, and what